 What Can You Do with an Online DNP?

-DNP jobs are diverse, allowing graduates to choose a specialty based on interests and experience.
-Work as a DNP may involve either direct patient care or administration.
-As DNPs are considered clinical experts, many choose to continue to work directly with patients, managing care as advanced practitioners.Others use their clinical experience to inform a career in administration, where they can effect change on a systems level and participate in quality improvement.
-Work settings include private practice, hospitals, clinics, public health sites, research organizations, extended care residences, government facilities, or DNP independent practice.
+Most DNP graduates pursue specialty nursing occupations based on their interests and experience.
+Some people continue to work directly with patients as APRNs while others use their clinical experience to inform a career in administration.
+Work settings include private practice, hospitals, clinics, public health sites, research organizations, extended care residences, and government facilities.

 A DNP's salary is typically higher than that of nurses with less advanced degrees.
-Working in a large practice or hospital likely yields a higher pay compared to graduates who choose to open their own independent practice.
+Working in a large practice or hospital will likely yield higher pay than in smaller clinics or practices.